thmsndk/pr-label-demo/.github/PULL_REQUEST_TEMPLATE.md

      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.

-     NOTE: Pull Requests from forked repositories will need to be reviewed by a Forem Team member before any CI builds will run.
-Once your PR is approved with a `/ci` reply to the PR, it will be allowed to run subsequent builds without manual approval.

-     TODO: write something about `/ready`
-     NOTE: If the PR gets "Waiting for author" label you can give it back with a `/ready` reply to the PR this will add the "Waiting for review" label
+     NOTE: If the PR gets "Status: waiting for author" label you can give it back with once done with a `/ready` reply to the PR this will add the "Status: waiting for review" label
 -->

 ## What type of PR is this? (check all applicable)

+- [ ] :sparkles: Feature (Type: feature)
+- [ ] :bug: Bug Fix (Type: bug)
+- [ ] :hammer_and_wrench: Enhancement (Type: enhancement)
 - [ ] :recycle: Refactor
+- [ ] :zap: Optimization (Type: performance)
-- [ ] :sparkles: Feature
+- [ ] :memo: Documentation Update (Type: docs)
-- [ ] :bug: Bug Fix
+- [ ] :boom: Breaking changes
-- [ ] :zap: Optimization
+- [ ] :pencil2: Fix Typos
-- [ ] :memo: Documentation Update
+- [ ] :lipstick: Scope: UI/UX

 ## Description

 <!--
-Describe the PR here
+Describe the contents of the PR here
 -->

 ## Related Tickets & Documents